Effective Time Management for Students Practice Test

 Session length

-Which statement about objectives in time management is true?
+Which statement about a time audit is FALSE?

 Next Question